 To prepare for a successful test administration and obtain comparable and representative results in 2020-21, CSDE knew that the assessment platform must offer a way for students to be tested remotely.
 While all students (including fully remote students) are encouraged to test in person, that may not be feasible in all cases.
 Therefore, CSDE worked all year with its test vendors and with several local school districts to pilot and successfully implement a new remote test proctoring platform.
 In addition to the technology, CSDE has developed and disseminated detailed guidance of test administration and communication tools for families.
-Remote proctoring was offered for the English language proficiency assessment (LAS Links) and is also being offered for the grades 3-8 ELA/math standard assessments (Smarter Balanced) and with the grades 5, 8, and 11 science standard assessments (NGSS).
+Remote proctoring was offered for the English language proficiency assessment (LAS Links) and is also being offered for the grades 3-8 ELA/math standard assessments (NGSS).